MishaGalin/AutoBrightnessControl/README.md

 You can get your precise coordinates on this website: https://www.latlong.net/

-Also if you want make this to run on startup you can make a task in Task Scheduler in Windows
+Also, if you want this to run on startup, you can make a task in Task Scheduler in Windows

 ![1](https://github.com/user-attachments/assets/6d5bf5cf-7db8-49fe-9679-0ef30b385437)